jonasnick/jonasnick.github.com/source/_posts/2015-05-09-fuzzing-bitcoin-consensus.markdown

 In the context of Bitcoin updates this is called a [softfork](https://en.bitcoin.it/wiki/Softfork): a valid block becomes invalid in the new version.
 On the other hand, a [hardfork](https://en.bitcoin.it/wiki/Hardfork) occurs when an invalid block is valid in a new version, for example by [raising the maximum block size limit](http://gavinandresen.ninja/time-to-roll-out-bigger-blocks).
 Then nodes that run the old version are represented by $N\_{\neg v}$.
-Even if the majority of hashpower is in $N_v$, the nodes in $N\_{\neg v}$ can never switch to $N_v$'s chain because at least one block is invalid for them.
+Even if the majority of hashpower is in $N_v$, the nodes in $N\_{\neg v}$ can never switch to $N_v$'s chain because some blocks are invalid for them.
 Therefore, in the case of a hardfork all nodes are required to update.

 Fuzzing